Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 Full disclosure time.
 I have to confess.
 I never liked wine bars.
-And everything about places like this sucked big Highland bullocks.
+And everything about places like that sucked big Highland bullocks.

 “Keep all of your gear in here until showtime,” said the wine bar’s particularly wankish chargehand.
 “Mr MacLeod doesn’t want his daytime clientele to be disturbed.”

-Aside from three middle aged women drinking white wine spritzers, there was not a soul in the place.
+Aside from three middle aged women nursing white wine spritzers, there was not a soul in the place.
 Recalling what Dougal said, I chanced my arm.